 - Students who want to work more need permission from the (Federal Employment Agency) and the (foreigners' office).
 Whether they are given permission depends on the situation on the labour market: the chances are better in regions with low unemployment.

 An exception is working as an academic assistant.
 There is no limit to how many days may work.
 They still have to inform the foreigners' office however.
-If you are uncertain what category a job falls into, you should seek advice from or the .
+If you are uncertain what category a job falls into, you should seek advice from student services or the .

 Rules for students on language and preparatory courses